sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 You can also put a `+page` directly inside a `(group)`, for example if `/` should be an `(app)` or a `(marketing)` page.

-Pages and layouts inside groups — as in any other directory — will inherit layouts above them, unless they _break out_ of the layout hierarchy as shown in the next section.
-In the above example, `(app)/+layout.svelte` and `(marketing)/+layout.svelte` both inherit `+layout.svelte`.
+#### Breaking out of layouts

+The root layout — which, if omitted, defaults to `<slot />` — applies to every page of your app.
+If you want some pages to _not_ have the same layout hierarchy as the rest, then you can put your entire app inside one or more groups _except_ the routes that should not inherit the common layouts.

+In the example above, the `/admin` route does not inherit either the `(app)` or `(marketing)` layouts.

 #### +page@

-Conversely, some routes of your app might need to break out of the layout hierarchy.
-Let's add an `/item/[id]/embed` route inside the `(app)` group from the previous example:
+Pages can break out of the current layout hierarchy on a route-by-route basis.
+Suppose we have an `/item/[id]/embed` route inside the `(app)` group from the previous example:

 ```diff
 src/routes/